-If you are unable to reach an agreement with your landlord about the concessions they will provide, you or your landlord can refer the matter for mediation to the Office of the Queensland Small Business Commissioner.
+If you are unable to reach an agreement with your landlord about the concessions they will provide, you or your landlord can refer the matter for mediation to the Queensland Small Business Commissioner.

 Learn more about your options for commercial lease disputes.

 - Read the Prime Minister's statement highlighting commercial tenancies.

 - Contact the National Debt Helpline for free independent advice, resources and information on how to manage your debts or negotiate with creditors.

 - Find information on business recovery to help you reopen and grow your business as coronavirus (COVID-19) business restrictions ease.